rchipman/OmegaDevCloud/README.md

 ```

 #### expirationTime - `string`
-The `expirationTime` property is an optional property that takes a `string` with the time and date that you wish for the message to no longer be sent to your device, the `string` can be either a `DateTime` formatted string, or the number of seconds.
+The `expirationTime` property is an optional property that takes a `string` with the time and date that you wish for the message to no longer be sent to your device.
+The `string` can be either a `DateTime` formatted string, or the number of seconds as an `int`.
 If you opt to use a `DateTime` encoded string, it can be created by using the following format: <code>YYYY/MM/DD hh:mm:ss</code></p>
 Example:

 ```